CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-The skill excels at actionability with comprehensive, copy-paste ready commands and config examples covering the full Wrangler ecosystem.
-However, it suffers from being a monolithic reference document (~500 lines) that should be split into a concise overview with links to per-service reference files.
-Multi-step workflows also lack explicit validation checkpoints and feedback loops.
+This skill excels at actionability with comprehensive, copy-paste ready commands and config examples covering the full Wrangler ecosystem.
+However, it suffers from being a monolithic reference document (~500+ lines) that should leverage progressive disclosure by splitting per-service details into separate files.
+Multi-step workflows like deployment, migration, and project setup lack explicit validation checkpoints and sequencing.

 Suggestions

-Split per-service sections (KV, R2, D1, Vectorize, Hyperdrive, Queues, Containers, Workflows, Pipelines, Secrets Store) into separate reference files and link to them from a concise overview in SKILL.md.
+Split per-service sections (KV, R2, D1, Vectorize, Hyperdrive, Containers, Workflows, Pipelines, Secrets Store, Pages) into separate reference files and link to them from a concise overview in SKILL.md

-Add explicit multi-step workflow sequences with validation checkpoints, e.g., for deployment: 'wrangler types → wrangler types --check → wrangler deploy --dry-run → wrangler deploy → wrangler tail --status error' with a feedback loop on errors.
+Add explicit multi-step workflow sequences with validation checkpoints, e.g., a deployment workflow: 'wrangler types → wrangler types --check → wrangler deploy --dry-run → wrangler deploy → wrangler tail --status error' with error recovery guidance

 DimensionReasoningScore